ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Additional unit APIs

 We considered adding attributes for `prefix` and `suffix` that could be used to specify any string to append to the front or back of the formatted number.
-We decided against this idea because it poses a localization challenge where units that are a suffix in one locale might be a prefix in another.
+We decided against this idea because it poses some localization challenges.
+For example, the prefix or suffix might change based on the value of the number (e.g. `1 gram` vs `2 grams`).
+Additionally, there may be cases where units that are a suffix in one locale are a prefix in another (e.g. `56.8 degrees Celsius` in English will be represented as `摂氏 56.8 度` in Japanese).
 Therefore, we decided to require units to be those supported by ECMAScript so that localization would be built in to the formatter.

 Additionally, we considered adding attributes for `prefix-field-name` and `suffix-field-name` which would allow those values to be populated with a dynamic field value rather than a constant string.
 This could help use cases where values have disparate types or units.
 We decided this is not necessary initially but could revisit in the future.
 See [this thread](https://github.com/ni/nimble/pull/1268#discussion_r1212385898) for more discussion.